Sewery/Parking/README.md

 ## Parking

-This repo provides control system for parking
+This repo provides control system for parking.
+I will devolop this app to improve my java, SQL and frameworks using skills.